Mater lectionis

-The original value of the matres lectionis corresponds closely to what is called in modern linguistics glides or semivowels.
+The original value of the matres lectionis corresponds closely to what are called in modern linguistics glides or semivowels.

 Overview

 Because the scripts used to write some Semitic languages lack vowel letters, unambiguous reading of a text might be difficult.
 Therefore, to indicate vowels (mostly long), consonant letters are used.
 For example, in the Hebrew construct-state form bēt, meaning "the house of", the middle letter י in the spelling בית acts as a vowel, but in the corresponding absolute-state form bayit ("house"), which is spelled the same, the same letter represents a genuine consonant.
 Matres lectionis are extensively employed only in Hebrew, Aramaic, Syriac and Arabic, but the phenomenon is also found in the Ugaritic, Moabite, South Arabian and Phoenician alphabets.